jayantsharma/big-data-exploration-using-TitanDB-Spark-Hadoop/README.md

 TitanDB gives a warning on issuing this query, complaining that it will have to scan the entire graph.
 While graph scans can be forbidden by using a flag (force-index) on production environments, the solution is to use approprate indexes on items that are consistent with query patterns.

 This is where ElasticSearch comes in.
 TitanDB provides the option of creating 2 different types of graph-indexes, described briefly:
-1. Composite Indexes - Defined on a pre-defined combination of properties that can only check for equality, i.e. no prefix or regex checks for strings and no less-than/greater-than checks for numbers.
+1. **Composite Indexes** - Defined on a pre-defined combination of properties that can only check for equality, i.e. no prefix or regex checks for strings and no less-than/greater-than checks for numbers.
 Since these are rather elementary kinds of indexes, these don't need the presence of an indexing backend.
-2. Mixed Indexes - More powerful indexes which can be used in combination with one another to answer queries about arbitrary combinations of keys.
+2. **Mixed Indexes** - More powerful indexes which can be used in combination with one another to answer queries about arbitrary combinations of indexed keys.
 These require the presence of an Indexing backend like Elastic/Lucene and allow more powerful search predicates.

 ### Indexing User properties
 Our aim is to enable fast lookups for queries of the sort: